jesse-wei/COMP311-circuits/README.md

 | 1   | 1   | 0   | 0   |
 | 1   | 1   | 1   | 1   |

-I highly recommend understanding it in terms of the behavior, especially the circuit schematic.
+I highly recommend understanding MUX in terms of its behavior, especially the circuit schematic.
 You shouldn't need to use this truth table.